STUDY OF TIME AND MOTION: connect/re-position

 *Experience the arch of this choreographed work through a guided tour.

-STUDY OF TIME AND MOTION: connect/reposition is generously funded by a 4Culture Historic Site Specific Project Grant and Duwamish Revealed.
+STUDY OF TIME AND MOTION: connect/reposition is generously funded by a 4Culture Historic Site Specific Project Grant and Duwamish Revealed and was featured as part of the Duwamish Revealed Performance Series.
 Special thanks to Seattle City Light for providing access to the historic Georgetown Steam Plant.